 “Life seems but a quick succession of busy nothings.”
 Jane Austen

 I always wonder why many people love to say “I am busy.”
-Almost none of my colleagues say that they are not busy.
-Even among Indonesian fellows here — even those who don’t have regular jobs — I hear ‘busy’ word too often.
+I don’t hear people in academia, and other professional worlds, say that they are not busy.
+Indeed, I hear ‘busy’ word too often.

 Busy, I think, is a state of mind, not a state of affairs.
 I am not often busy.
 I sometime, or many times, have many things to do, that’s true.
 I sometime work really hard.
 I sometime get absorbed in things I do.
 But that’s different.
 I wouldn’t call it busy.